KRFOSS/kali-docs/virtualization/install-vmware-guest-vm/index.md

 - - -

 "Memory" is the next section, where we can define how much RAM to use.
 Again, the higher amount of RAM, the more applications can be open and at increased performance.
 Various tools inside of Kali can be demanding of resources.
-When we make the general VMs, we select 2GB (2048 MB) for RAM, but we often increase this for our personal machines as we have high-performing devices with spare RAM which Kali can utilize.
+When we make the general VMs, we select 2GB (**2048 MB**) for RAM, but we often increase this for our personal machines as we have high-performing devices with spare RAM which Kali can utilize.

 ![](vm-08.png)

 - - -

 We are then presented with "Network Connection".
-We default to using a NAT connection.
+We default to using a **NAT** connection.
 However, this can easy be altered (even when the VM is powered on).
 This allows for Kali VM to talk to the Internet, as well as the rest of the LAN connection, without it taking up an additional IP address.
 The downside to this is it will not be able to receive reverse shells (without port forwarding inside of VMware).

 ![](vm-09.png)

 - - -

 Next is "I/O Controller Types".
-We accept the default value of "LSI Logic."
+We accept the default value of "**LSI Logic**".

 ![](vm-10.png)

 - - -

 Next is "Virtual Disk Type".
-We accept the default value of "SCSI."
+We accept the default value of "**SCSI"**

 ![](vm-11.png)

 - - -

-The following screen is "Disk", which allows us to "create a new virtual disk."
+The following screen is "Disk", which allows us to "**create a new virtual disk"**

 ![](vm-12.png)

 - - -

 This screen below, "Disk Size", allows us to define how large the virtual hard disk will be.
-We use "80 GB" for our VMs.
+We use "**80 GB**" for our VMs.

-We also don't have it in a single file, but instead "Split virtual disk into multiple files".
-The VM hard disk will grow over time, to the maximum size, as we do not enable the "Allocate all disk space."
+We also don't have it in a single file, but instead "**Split virtual disk into multiple files**".
+The VM hard disk will grow over time, to the maximum size, as we do not enable the "Allocate all disk space".

 It is possible to increase/decrease the hard disk after the VM has been created, however, if you have installed Kali, you'll need to then also grow or shrink the partition for the space to reflect that.